DebOM/Chattagong_Communication/README.md

 [![Stories in Ready](https://badge.waffle.io/DebOM/Chattagong-communication.png?label=ready&title=Ready)](https://waffle.io/DebOM/Chattagong-communication?utm_source=badge)
 # Chattagong_Communication

-Build a chat messaging intercome widget for website, which will help client to engage and interact with customers more effectively and efficiently.
+A chat messaging intercome widget for web applications to integret, the use of this widget will alleviate client-company engagment and interaction more effectively and effortlessly.

 ## floating widged before activated